scd-github/jsd-lab-website-template/index.md

 {%
   include feature.html
-  image="images/insolvent.png"
-  link="research"
+  image="images/photo.jpg"
+  link="projects"
   title="JSD Lab"
+  flip=true
+  style="bare"
   text=text
 %}

 {% capture text %}

-**"Insolvent: How to Reorient Computing for Just Sustainability"** by Professor Christoph Becker breaks down how we can reorient design perspectives in computer science to better align with the values of sustainability and justice and why this change is needed in Computing.
+"Insolvent: How to Reorient Computing for Just Sustainability" by Professor Christoph Becker breaks down how we can reorient design perspectives in computer science to better align with the values of sustainability and justice and why this change is needed in Computing.

 {%
   include button.html